pfabrici/hopkin/README.md

     - switch variable content by startparameter
 - central configuration for error mails/notifications

-# Usage
+# Getting started

-##
-- Install git systemwide
-- create a Windows user, e.g. "hopkin" with a home folder in c:\Users\hopkin and login as the new user
+## Installation and configuration of Apache Hop

+There is a detailed documentation of how to get started with Apache Hop on its website at https://hop.apache.org/manual/latest/getting-started/.
+However, it is useful to use a good folder structure for the installation, that supports
+- software updates for Hop itself, the Java JRE and the JDBC drivers
+- handling and deployment of the projects script/program files
-- create C:\Users\hopkin\software
+- environment configuration
+- handling of different server and developer environments, maybe on different OS types

+Lets go through it step by step for Windows and Linux environments:

+As an admin prepare a technical user that owns the installation.
+There is no need for admin rights so you can simply create a local user on windows.
+Choose a username without blanks, e.g. "hopkin".
+This will create a user home folder C:\Users\hopkin on windows and /home/hopkin on linux systems.
+We need git to fetch and manage the hopkin sources so be sure to have it installed on your system.

+Login with the newly created account and create C:\Users\hopkin\software on windows or /home/hopkin/software on Linux.
+We want to use a Java JRE that is dedicated only to Hop to avoid malfunctions due to automatic software updates on system level.
-- download jre ( Windows, zip, x64, jre11 ) e.g. from https://adoptium.net and unzip to c:\users\software.
-Rename jre folder to c:\Users\software\jre
+Therefore download an OpenJDK/JRE as zip or tarball e.g. from https://adoptium.net and unzip to c:\users\software or /home/hopkin/software.
+Unzip the file and rename the resulting folder to c:\Users\hopkin\software\jre

-- download latest or desired version of Hop ( https://hop.apache.org/download ) and unzip o c:\Users\software.
+Download latest or desired version of Hop from https://hop.apache.org/download and unzip to c:\Users\software or /home/hopkin/software.

-- create C:\Users\hopkin\config
-- set new windows environment variables HOP_JAVA_HOME=C:\Users\hopkin\software\jre HOP_CONFIG_FOLDER=C:\Users\hopkin\config
+Download MariaDB/mysql driver as a jar file and put it into a new folder C:\Users\hopkin\software\jdbc or to /home/hopkin/software/jdbc if you are on Linux.

+Create an additional folder C:\Users\hopkin\config to hold general config files.

+On Windows open the Usersetting dialog where you can define variables on user level.
+Create a couple of new variables and extend the path variable

+HOP_JAVA_HOME=C:\Users\hopkin\software\jre
+HOP_CONFIG_FOLDER=C:\Users\hopkin\config
+HOP_SHARED_JDBC_FOLDER=C:\Users\hopkin\software\jdbc
+HOP_AUDIT_FOLDER=C:\Users\hopkin\config\audit
 - add the hop location to the users path variable PATH=<originalPath>;C:\Users\hopkin\software\hop;

+In case of a linux system create a ~/.profile with the following content :

+HOP_JAVA_HOME=/home/hopkin/software/jre
+HOP_CONFIG_FOLDER=/home/hopkin/config
+HOP_SHARED_JDBC_FOLDER=/home/hopkin/software/jdbc
+HOP_AUDIT_FOLDER=/home/hopkin/config/audit
+- add the hop location to the users path variable PATH=${PATH}:/home/hopkin/software/hop export HOP_JAVA_HOME HOP_CONFIG_FOLDER HOP_SHARED_JDBC_FOLDER HOP_AUDIT_FOLDER PATH

-- test the Hop base installation by running hop-gui.bat from a terminal ( cmd ).
+Re-Login with the hopkin user and check, if the variables are correctly set in the environment.
+Test the Hop base installation by running hop-gui.bat from a terminal ( cmd ).
 In the terminal you should see some log lines showing that a new configuration file was created in C:\Users\hopkin\config.
-The Hop Gui should open up after a while
+The Hop Gui should open up after a while.

 ## Initial on Windows
-- fork the original hopkin repo as a starting point for your project git clone gggg myproject
+- fork the original hopkin repo as a starting point for your project cd C:\Users\hopkin\projects git clone gggg myproject

 - prepare a dataabse to store the metadata